-- Establish operational committees as needed; - Regularly measure progress of both student and staff performance; - Involve parents and the community in school related programs; - Execute all applicable responsibilities provided for in the California Corporations Code; - Engage in ongoing strategic planning; - Approve the school calendar and schedule of Board meetings; - Review requests for out of state or overnight field trips; - Participate in the dispute resolution procedure and complaint procedures when necessary; - Approve charter amendments as necessary and submit requests for material revisions as necessary to the District for consideration; - Approve annual independent fiscal audit and performance report; - Appoint an administrative panel or act as a hearing body and take action on recommended student expulsions.
+- Approve all contractual agreements; - Approve and monitor the implementation of general policies of SCCCS.
+This includes effective human resource policies for career growth and compensation of the staff; - Approve and monitor SCCCS' annual budget and budget revisions; - Act as a fiscal agent.
+This includes but is not limited to the receipt of funds for the operation of SCCCS in accordance with applicable laws and the receipt of grants and donations consistent with the mission of SCCCS; - Contract with an external independent auditor to produce an annual financial audit according to generally accepted accounting practices; - Establish operational committees as needed; - Regularly measure progress of both student and staff performance; - Involve parents and the community in school related programs; - Execute all applicable responsibilities provided for in the California Corporations Code; - Engage in ongoing strategic planning; - Approve the school calendar and schedule of Board meetings; - Review requests for out of state or overnight field trips; - Participate in the dispute resolution procedure and complaint procedures when necessary; - Approve charter amendments as necessary and submit requests for material revisions as necessary to the County for consideration; - Approve annual independent fiscal audit and performance report; - Appoint an administrative panel or act as a hearing body and take action on recommended student expulsions.